Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 description: Tutorial 4 for Students to Learn Data Representation, Numbering Conversion, and File Permissions
 ---

-# Tutorial 4: Data Representation / Numbering Conversion / File Permissions
+# Tutorial 4: Data Representation and Numbering Conversion and File Permissions

-## Data Representation / Numbering Conversion / File Permissions

-### Main Objectives of this Tutorial
+## Main Objectives of this Tutorial

   - Understand how digital computers store data (i.e. data representation)
   - Define **decimal, binary, octal** and **hexadecimal** numbers